JanKruegerHH/JavaByBeispiel/README.md

 Project vert.x shows
 - the use of Verticles
 - angular1 connecting to vertx-eventbus
-- the separation of business logic and vertx-code is not perfect
+- in this implementation the separation of business logic and vertx-code is not perfect

 #### build it
 ```